eryjus/century-os/journals/JOURNAL-v0.5.0.md

 I have been able to get to the kernel.
 In both archs, I am able to see the greeting "Welcome to CenturyOS -- a hobby operating system".
 And then in both cases, I get a page fault.
 So, I think it is time to commit this version.

+---

+## Version 0.5.0d

+OK, so for this version, I will work on completing the cleanup of the loader code.
+This will include cleaning up the debug code.
+I will also review my Redmine list for anything that can be cleaned up in the loader.
+At the same time will be a review of all the Platform code -- cleaning up any issues found therein.

+---

+### 2020-Jan-04

+I am working on platform cleanup....

+---

+### 2020-Jan-05

+I have been making a number of changes trying to get the code cleaned up.
+I have quite a bit of it done, but not all.

+However, I think I need a commit at this piont.
+Nearly every source file has been changed and the risks are getting higher by the minute.